We work with different organisations to showcase a diverse range of musicians and genres.

-Beatroots is delighted to be curating the music for Painted Ladies, the first Friday Late at the Old Royal Naval College on Friday 17th November, 7 - 10pm.
+Beatroots was delighted to curate the music for Painted Ladies, the first Friday Late at the Old Royal Naval College in November.

-Be seduced by the drama of the beautiful Painted Hall at this late event for all the senses featuring music from Lilith Ai, a singer/songwriter at the forefront of the riot grrrl revival and member of the Fight Like A Girl collective, who performs poignant tales of modern city life.
-Meanwhile DJ Marcia Carr, of the Ladyz DJs crew and curator of Girlz B Like, promises to get us all on the dance floor with her deep, soulful, jazzy sets encompassing tech house, Afro, gospel house, disco, broken beat, nu jazz and dubstep.
+Meanwhile DJ Marcia Carr, of the Ladyz DJs crew and curator of Girlz B Like, got us all on the dance floor with her deep, soulful, jazzy sets encompassing tech house, Afro, gospel house, disco, broken beat, nu jazz and dubstep.

 We were delighted to be partnered with the William Morris Gallery to co-curate two of their Late events in December 2016 and February 2017.